Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 Unit: 128th Pennsylvania Infantry

-Corporal Gresser was a German immigrant who arrived in Allentown in 1851 at the age of 15.
-A cobbler by trade, he was recruited for nine months service in April 1861 in the Allen Infantry, one of the 5 "First Defender" companies.
-He returned home with them from Washington in July.
-He again enlisted on 13 August 1862 in the 128th Pennsylvania Infantry for 9 months service.
+He was a German immigrant who arrived in New York in June 1852 at the age of 16.
+In April 1861 he was a cobbler (shoemaker) in Allentown, PA, and he enlisted for three months service in the Allen Infantry, one of the 5 "First Defender" companies.
+He returned home with them from Washington, DC in July.
+He enlisted again and mustered on 13 August 1862 as Corporal, Company D, 128th Pennsylvania Infantry for 9 months service.

-He served as a Corporal in Company D, 128th Pennsylvania Infantry.
-He was awarded the Medal of Honor for action on September 17, 1862.
+He was awarded the Medal of Honor for action on 17 September 1862 at Antietam.

-His citation reads "While exposed to the fire of the enemy, carried from the field a wounded comrade."
+His citation reads "While exposed to the fire of the enemy, carried from the field a wounded comrade [Corp.
+William Sowden]."

 He was with the 128th in action at Chancellorsville and then discharged at their expiration of service on 19 May 1863.

-Thanks to Phil Schempf for the pointer to his gravesite - including a later photograph - and corrections to his life dates.
-Additional details from the Union and East End Cemetery bio page.
+His service from Bates.1 Thanks to Phil Schempf for the pointer to his gravesite and corrections to his life dates.
+Additional details from family genealogists, the US Census of 1860-1910, and his Union and East End Cemetery bio page.
+His picture from a reclining photograph from the Lehigh County Historical Society also published in Mahlon H. Hellerich's Allentown, 1762-1987: a 225-year History (1987).
+Thanks to Andy Cardinal for locating that picture.